aws-solutions-library-samples/guidance-for-creating-a-personalized-avatar-with-amazon-sagemaker/README.md

 Clone this repo into a Jupyter environment and run [personalized_avatar_solution.ipynb](personalized_avatar_solution.ipynb) notebook.
 It will take you through the each of the step mentioned above.

-This notebooks are tested on **Data Science 3.0 kernel in SageMaker Studio with a ml.m5.large instance.**
+We recommend to run this workshop on **Data Science 3.0 kernel in SageMaker Studio with a ml.m5.large instance.**

 ## Additional Modules and Utilities
 Additional modules and utilities are provided within subdirectories.